Dr. Jacob Udo-Udo Jacob, frsa

 RESOLVE Network Research on Secularism and Politics of Religion in the Lake Chad Basin

-On September 20, the U.S. Institute of Peace hosted the Third Annual RESOLVE Network Global Forum.
-The forum explored new research approaches for countering and preventing violent extremism.
-I facilitated a salon discussion featuring RESOLVE Network Country Fellows and Principal Investigators to discuss findings of a three-country study of secularism and the politics of religion in higher education spaces.
-The research project covered Cameroon, Chad and Nigeria.
+The third Annual Researching Solutions to Violent Extremism (RESOLVE) Network Global Forum at the United States Institute of Peace (USIP) explored new approaches in Preventing/Countering Violent Extremism (P/CVE) research.
+I facilitated a salon discussion featuring RESOLVE Network Country Fellows and Principal Investigators from the Lake Chad region.
+We discussed findings from our three-country study on secularism and the politics of religion in higher education spaces.
+The project covered Cameroon, Chad, and Nigeria.

 To find out more and watch the entire Forum visit

 Working with women to prevent extremism using a Community Extremism Risk Assessment and Early Warning app